-When it comes to professional partnerships and services, it can be hard for a potential client to assess if you’re worth their investment.
+It can be hard for a potential customer to assess if you’re worth their investment.

-As a marketer, it’s your job to build that connection with your potential customers so they feel confident that you can achieve what they need you to and that you will deliver what you promise before you start working together.
+As a marketer, it’s your job to build connections with your potential customers so they feel confident before you start working together.
+Customers want to know that you can achieve what they need you to and you can deliver what you promise.

 Employee bio videos are one of the easiest ways to engender this with existing and potential clients.

 When you watch someone speak on video, talking passionately about their job, you see the human side of the business.
-You see a smiling face and can connect.
+You see a smiling face that you can connect with.

 Seat the employee in front of the camera and have an interviewer sit next to the camera.
 Have the employee talk to that person in a conversational tone.